 Section 354 C “Voyeurism”

 A ‘voyeur’ is a term used to define a person who derives sexual gratification from the observation of others as they undress or engage in sexual activities.
-Voyeurism is not only a violation of a person’s privacy but a gross violation of women rights to live with dignity and reputation.
-Even if a woman has agreed to engage in a sexual act voluntarily, then video graphing the same and making it available to the third person without her consent shall be punishable as once recorded video finds a place in the pornographic market.
+Voyeurism is not only a violation of a person’s privacy but a gross violation of women’s rights to live with dignity and reputation.
+Even if a woman has agreed to engage in a sexual act voluntarily, then video graphing the same and making it available to a third person without her consent shall be punishable once recorded video finds a place in the pornographic market.

 In the case of R vs Jarvis, Ryan Jarvis (Jarvis) was a high school.
 He was recording female students through a pen that had a camera fitted inside and the videos were made without the consent of the students.
 He was recording female students through a pen that had a camera fitted inside and the videos were made without the consent of the students.
-Jarvis was charged for voyeurism.
+Jarvis was charged with voyeurism.

 Punishment Under Section 354 C

-1.Imprisonment for 1 to 3 years with a fine for a first conviction.
+1. Imprisonment for 1 to 3 years with a fine for a first conviction.
 It is cognizable and bailable.

-2.Imprisonment for 3 to 7 years with a fine for a second or subsequent conviction It is cognizable and non-bailable.
+2. Imprisonment for 3 to 7 years with a fine for a second or subsequent conviction It is cognizable and non-bailable.

 Section 354 D “Stalking”